-We were in the Savuti region of the Chobe National Park in Botswana during the winter months when the Savuti Channel had been reduced to a series of small pools.
-We knew about Savuti fishing leopards thanks to a BBC documentary that we had watched, so we waited close to the waterhole where a leopard had recently been spotted in the hope of witnessing a fishing feline for ourselves.
+We were on safari in the Savuti, Chobe National Park in Botswana during the winter months when the Savuti Channel had been reduced to a series of small pools.
+We knew about Savuti fishing leopards thanks to a BBC documentary we had watched, so we waited close to the waterhole where a leopard had recently been spotted in the hope of witnessing a fishing feline.
 Written by: Marco Ansón

 And then we saw her.
-There were catfish in the waters, but when we saw the leopard move to the edge of the pool, we initially thought she was just going to have a drink.
+There were catfish in the waters, but when we saw the leopard move to the pool’s edge, we initially thought she would just have a drink.

 Watch the video of this fishing leopard here: